 If you cannot see the difference between tax avoidance and tax evasion in this example, you are not alone.
 59 percent of UK voters said it was “unacceptable” to use “artificial but legal methods to minimise the tax they pay.”
 Many IRS auditors do not see a difference either.
 So, they often scrutinize these returns in the hopes that they can at least shame or threaten the taxpayer into paying some additional tax.

-In these situations, there is no substitute for an experienced attorney who knows the letter of the law, because in many numbers-based tax prosecutions, that’s about all that matters.
+In these situations, there is no substitute for an experienced criminal tax attorney who knows the letter of the law, because in many numbers-based tax prosecutions, that’s about all that matters.

 Highlighting the Difference Between Tax Avoidance and Tax Evasion

 To further illustrate this point, consider the following two examples.
 While each one is legal, each one nearly always draws unwanted attention from the IRS.

 The deferred compensation avoidance/evasion is hard to follow.
 It’s quite common for employers to defer some payments to their highly-compensated workers.
 Many times, these workers have already hit the $127,000 annual FICA cap.
 Since the IRS considers deferred money the same as received money, such individuals may not have to pay the FICA tax.

 Assume Susan started a new job on January 1 that pays $200,000 a year.
 She defers $73,000 of her 2017 compensation.
 Not coincidentally, that amount puts her right at the FICA cap for 2017.
 Since she’s already met the FICA maximum and the IRS considers the $73,000 as 2017 earned income, she will pay no FICA taxes on it when her employer eventually pays it.